amitkumar0128/django-todo-cicd/README.md

 # 🐳 Django ToDo App - Dockerized

 A simple Django ToDo application running with Docker.
-Just clone, configure, and run with one command!!!
+Just clone, configure, and run with one command!

 ## 🚀 What's Inside